bosskabouter/volatalk/README.md

 #### Connection request

-When a peer requests a connection to another peer, a signature is sent in the metadata of this connection.
-This signature contains the peerid of the receiver and is signed with the requester's private key.
-The receiver verifies if the signature was signed using the requester's public key before accepting the connection.
+When a peer requests a connection to another peer, a signature is sent in the connection metadata.
+This signature contains the peerid of the receiver and is signed with the private key of the requester.
+The receiver verifies the message if the signature was signed using the requester's public key before accepting the connection.

 ### Connection Acceptance